 - Increasing awareness of African diversity and multiculturalism

 - Exploring cultural, social, and political issues of the African diaspora to discuss with all students and members of the community

 - Communicating to reduce the division between Africa and other communities

-In order to constantly promote awareness and education about other cultures, Harambee has worked with many other campus clubs, including ABLE.
+In order to constantly promote awareness and education about other cultures, Harambee has worked with many other campus organizations , including ABLE.

-- Harambee soccer tournament which also doubles as a fundraiser for local charities, held annually on campus where students enjoy friendly competition amongst their peers to win prizes at the end of the day.
-The day includes music, a barbecue, and selling of custom made shirts that boast Harambee's logo.
+- Harambee soccer tournament which also doubles as a fundraiser for local charities held on campus where students enjoy friendly competition amongst their peers to win prizes at the end of the day.
+The day includes music, a barbecue, and selling custom made shirts that boast Harambee's logo.